e-h-dev/trip-discoverer/README.md

 ### Deployment of the app

-- Click on the Deploy tab and select Github-Connect to Github.
+- Click on the Deploy tab and select GitHub-Connect to GitHub.
 - Enter the repository name and click Search.
 - Choose the repository that holds the correct files and click Connect.
 - A choice is offered between manual or automatic deployment whereby the app is updated when changes are pushed to GitHub.